tareknaser/aqd/crates/aqd-solana-contracts/README.md

     Ok(())
 }
 ```
-In this example, `solana-contracts` streamlines the process of interacting with a Solana smart contract.
+In this example, `aqd-solana-contracts` streamlines the process of interacting with a Solana smart contract.
 It takes care of data encoding and prepares the necessary accounts, allowing you to focus on defining the specifics of the transaction and easily submit it to the Solana blockchain.

 > For more examples, see the [examples](examples) directory.